nsaunders/writing/posts/css-madness-to-hooks/index.md

 brought us a native solution.

 At the same time, I don't want to suggest that CSS Hooks is a cure for CSS madness, except perhaps in relative terms.
+This solution is extremely flexible, but it still requires you to make some decisions upfront (which hooks will you need).
 This solution is entirely focused on React and JSX frameworks, but I would like all web developers to have a simple styling solution regardless of their framework choices.
-This solution is extremely flexible, but it still requires you to make some decisions upfront (which hooks you'll need).
 It is a highly effective treatment, but a step short of a cure.

 The real cure would be explicit browser support for nested rulesets in inline styles, like we were supposed to have 20 years ago.
 Rumor has it,